rayon-rs/rayon/README.md

 same thing it did before.

 For the most, parallel iterators in particular are guaranteed to produce the same results as their sequential counterparts.
-One caevat:
+One caveat:
 If your iterator has side effects (for example, sending methods to other threads through a [Rust channel] or writing to disk), those side effects may occur in a different order.
 Note also that, in some cases,